erikvod/project_2_431/project/startup.md

 - build: `dylan-compiler -build todo`
 - run the executable: `./build/bin/todo`

 This proves to be erronious and could not be resolved.
 The build command does not recognize the files and does not produce and executable.
 The error persists when a dockerfile is used, when a makefile is used, and any other debugging methods are attempted.
+The suggested issue is naming conventions and file structure issues but that does not prove to be the case.
 The example should have generated a simple terminal application that renders like so:

 ```bash
 Choose an option: